nyavramov/fast_scene_detection/README.md

 ### Motivation
 HD Video files are generally large files containing a huge amount of information.
 It would be nice if there was a way to summarize all this information by extracting scenes that occur throughout the video.
+This way, we could view all of the scenes in the video at a glance.

 ### What is this?
 It's a small script that attempts to divide a video into scenes based on its content.
 When run, this script provides a list of timestamps and frame numbers where each scene occurs.
 It also has an additional option to visualize the frame where each scene starts.